amcintosh/freshbooks-java-sdk/README.md

 Each resource in the client has provides calls for `get`, `list`, `create`, `update` and `delete` calls.
 Please note that some API resources are scoped to a FreshBooks `account_id` while others are scoped to a `business_id`.
 In general these fall along the lines of accounting resources vs projects/time tracking resources, but that is not precise.

-Not all resources have full CRUD methods available.
+Not all resources have full CRUD functions available.
 For example expense categories have `list` and `get` calls, but are not deletable.

 ```java